ben-dh3/broken_blog_application/html_challenges/01_page_structure.md

 In your `hello_web_project` project.

-Test-drive and update the `GET /hello` route so it returns the greeting message as an HTML page:
+Create and write a test for a `GET /hello` route that returns the greeting message as an HTML page:

 ```html
 <html>